Sam was a witness in a criminal case, and despite his damaging testimony, Ralph was found not guilty. Can Ralph sue Sam for defamation?

 Privilege, or immunity, is also a defense against a claim of defamation.
 Absolute privilege is an old common-law privilege that protects members of lawmaking bodies from charges of defamation for statements made "on the floor" of their legislative bodies, without regard for whether the words are stated in good faith.

-In addition, reports of proceedings of legislative bodies have absolute privilege, as do communications as part of a trial.
+In addition, reports of proceedings of legislative bodies have absolute privilege, as do communications in the context of arbitration proceedings and communications between participants in collective bargaining processes.

 An example of absolute privilege is the ability of legislators to have immunity for actions and statements made during debates and in the course of their legislative work, without fear of being sued for defamation.